Blog · Approx. 8 minute read

 The long net terms involved in B2B payments mean that BNPL providers often charge buyers BNPL transaction fees for using the service.

 In B2C, however, it’s usually sellers who pay these fees.
-In return, they benefit from the resulting increased frequency and volume of sales.
+In return, they benefit from the resulting increased frequency, volume of sales, and market penetration that BNPL can bring.

 B2B purchases usually involve an average of 6 – 10 decision-makers.
 These decision-makers might not all have the same motivations or goals.

-For the B2B BNPL provider, there may have some practical consequences.
-For example, their sales team may have to have more interactions with customers.
+For the B2B BNPL provider, there may be some practical consequences for the buying journey.
+For example, their sales team may have to have more interactions and negotiations with customers.

 B2B payments are unique.
 They often involve relatively slow lead times and a wide range of preferred payment methods and terms.